dmlc/dgl/docs/source/guide/data-process.rst

 A complete guide for training node classification models can be found in :ref:`guide-training-node-classification`.

-For more examples of node classification datasets, please refer to our builtin datasets:
+For more examples of node classification datasets, please refer to DGL's builtin datasets:

 * :ref:`citationdata`